- How large are your class sizes?

 9. Do I rent or own my costume?

-Group costumes for specific regions are rented from Boyan for a fee.
+Older Groups – Group costumes for specific regions are rented from Boyan for a fee.
 Specific costume requirements and purchases are discussed on a per group basis.

 10. Which groups compete?

 Novice, Junior, Intermediate and Senior groups compete at 2-3 competitions each season; competitions run between March-May.
 It is at the sole discretion of the instructor if a group is ready for competitions.
 Dancers also have the option to perform “extra dances” (ie. solos, duets, etc) at competitions.
+As with other performance opportunities as noted above in point #7, the status of competitions for the spring of 2022 has not yet been confirmed.

 11. What is the fee payment structure like?